Ernst Cassirer

 Ernst Alfred Cassirer (/kɑːˈsɪərər, kəˈ-/ kah-SEER-ər-,_-kə--; /de/; July 28, 1874 – April 13, 1945) was a German philosopher and historian of philosophy.
-Trained within the Neo-Kantian Marburg School, he initially followed his mentor Hermann Cohen in attempting to supply an idealistic philosophy of science.
+Trained within the Marburg school of neo-Kantianism, he initially followed his mentor Hermann Cohen in attempting to supply an idealistic philosophy of science.

 After Cohen's death in 1918, Cassirer developed a theory of symbolism and used it to expand the "logic and psychology of thought" into a more general "logic of the cultural sciences".
 Cassirer was one of the leading 20th-century advocates of philosophical idealism.
 His most famous work is the Philosophy of Symbolic Forms (1923–1929).

-Though his work received a mixed reception shortly after his death, more recent scholarship has remarked upon Cassirer's role as a strident defender of the moral idealism of the Enlightenment era and the cause of liberal democracy at a time when the rise of fascism had made such advocacy unfashionable.
+Though his work received a mixed reception shortly after his death, more recent scholarship has remarked upon Cassirer's role as a staunch defender of the moral idealism of the Enlightenment era and the cause of liberal democracy at a time when the rise of fascism had made such advocacy unfashionable.
 Within the international Jewish community, Cassirer's work has additionally been seen as part of a long tradition of thought on ethical philosophy.